msknapp/msknapp.github.io/docs/cicd.md

 - Don’t distinguish between local and external resources, treat them all as attached resources, only connect with them by address.
   You should not need to change code if a resource becomes local or external.
 - Build, release, and run stages must be strictly separated.
 - The app should be stateless and share nothing.
 Don’t assume that anything cached in its memory will be available in future requests.
 Don’t use - sticky sessions.
 - Produce entirely self contained apps, they should not depend on a separate webserver like Tomcat.
   The application should host its own web server and bind to a port.
 It can run jetty for Java, or chi for Golang.
 - Scale out by having more processes, not by having more resources in one process, not by having a process do more things.
 - Processes are disposable.
 They should be able to start up fast, within a few seconds.
-They should handle graceful shutdowns, cleaning up things - when it receives an interrupt signal, and stopping all future request handling.
+  They should handle graceful shutdowns, cleaning up things when it receives an interrupt signal, and stopping all future request handling.
 - Keep your environments as similar as possible.
 - Logs should be written to standard output, and thought of as event streams.
 Apps should not be managing log files, rotating them, compressing them, etc.

-# CICD

-- Encourages frequent code commits.
-- Continuous integration: As soon as code is pushed, it is checked for compilation issues, and unit tests are run, to ensure it works.
-May review code and perform quality analysis like with Sonar, PMD, linters, etc.  Artifacts may be built, like JAR files, executables, etc.
-- Continuous Development: Deploys to a non-production environment.
-Ensures that code can be deployed and is safe to deploy.
-  May run integration tests, load tests, etc.  Sometimes if this is successful, code is automatically merged.
-- Continuous Deployment: Automates deployment to production.
-More risky, so many companies don’t allow it, they prefer manual prod deployments.
-Usually requires a plan for easy rollback.
-- Jenkins: Java, Groovy based.
-Open Source
-- Github workflows